 This device contains a multi-channel analog to digital converter which can directly interface to external analog signals, such as that from sensors or other control signals and convert these signals directly into a 12-bit digital value.
+It also can convert the internal signals, such as internal OPA output voltage or D/A converter output voltage, into a 12-bit digital value.
 The external or internal analog signal to be converted is determined by the SAINS2~SAINS0 bits together with the SACS3~SACS0 bits.
-When the external analog signal is to be converted, the corresponding pin-shared control bits should first be properly configured and then desired external channel input should be selected using the SAINS2~SAINS0 and SACS3~SACS0 bits.
-Note that when the internal analog signal is to be converted, some pin-shared control bits should also be properly configured except the SAINS and SACS bit fields to avoid external channel input.
+When the external analog signal is to be converted, the corresponding pin-shared control bits should first be properly configured and then the desired external channel input should be selected using the SAINS2~SAINS0 and SACS3~SACS0 bits.
+Note that when the internal analog signal is to be converted, the pin-shared control bits should also be properly configured except the SAINS and SACS bit fields.
 More detailed information about the A/D input signal is described in the "A/D Converter Control Registers" and "A/D Converter Input Signals" sections respectively.

-External Input Channels Internal Signal A/D Channel Select Bits 4: AN0~AN3 4: V PGAO2 , V SCF , V SCFR , V BATD SAINS2~SAINS0, SACS3~SACS0
+External Input Channels Internal Signals A/D Channel Select Bits 6: AN0~AN5 5: OP1S0, OP1S1, OP1S2, V DACO , OP2O SAINS2~SAINS0, SACS3~SACS0